Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Experiments

-\paragraph{Dataset and Evaluation Protocol.} Due to computational resource constraints, all experiments were conducted exclusively on the CIFAR-10 dataset with $32 \times 32$ resolution \citep{krizhevsky2009learning}, considering both conditional and unconditional settings.
-In line with prior works \citep{karras2019style, karras2022elucidating}, we report test FID scores \citep{heusel2017gans}, computed using 50k generated samples. \paragraph{Implementation Details.} In contrast to prior studies \citep{zhou2024score, zhou2024adversarial, huang2024flow}, which employ the computationally demanding EDM architecture \citep{karras2022elucidating}, our work adopts a more lightweight alternative \citep{tong2023improving} due to resource constraints (see (\S \ref{sec: experiments benchmarking}) for efficiency analysis).
-We also trained our own flow-matching model, denoted by $f^*$, which served as the teacher.
-Further \underline{implementation details} are provided in Appendix~\ref{app: experimental details}.
+\paragraph{Implementation Details.} We implement our RealUID framework for flow matching models from Appendix~\ref{sec: M-UID for FM}.
+In contrast to prior studies \citep{zhou2024score, zhou2024adversarial, huang2024flow} which employ the computationally demanding EDM architecture \citep{karras2022elucidating} our work adopts a more lightweight alternative \citep{tong2024improving}.
+We also train our own flow matching teacher models using CFM loss \eqref{eq: CFM loss}.
+Further \underline{implementation details and efficiency analysis} are provided in Appendix~\ref{app: experimental details}.

-\subsection{Benchmarking Methods under a Unified Experimental Configuration}
+\subsection{Benchmarking methods under a unified experimental configuration}

 We evaluate RealUID under a unified experimental protocol (fixed architecture and implementation).
-We begin by (i) conducting an ablation over $\alpha,\beta$ to assess the influence of real-data incorporation.
-We then (ii) compare RealUID to a GAN-based alternative, showing that RealUID achieves comparable or superior accuracy.
-Furthermore, (iii) we analyze convergence, indicating that RealUID variants with real data train substantially faster than baselines without real-data.
-Finally, (iv) we explore a fine-tuning stage initialized from strong RealUID checkpoints, showing further performance gains.
+We begin by conducting an ablation over $\alpha,\beta$ to assess the influence of real-data incorporation.
+We then compare RealUID to a GAN-based alternative, showing that RealUID achieves comparable or superior accuracy.
+Furthermore, we analyze convergence, indicating that RealUID variants with real data train substantially faster than baselines without real-data.
+Finally, we explore a fine-tuning stage initialized from strong RealUID checkpoints, showing further performance gains.

 \paragraph{Ablation study of coefficients $\alpha, \beta$.}